turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 Alright, so we have deployed the modified NFT smart contract with Marketplace functionality on the testnet.
 You can do more experiment by calling other function like `delete_from_market` and so on.
 You can also connect this contract with javascript sdk `near-api-js` and create the frontend side for your marketplace.

-Please remember that this code is not intended for production, there are still few other things to consider if you wanted to deploy it on mainnet.
+Please remember that this code is not intended for production, there are still few other things to consider if you wanted to deploy it on mainnet like disable the transfer method if the token is listed on market and so on.